 The School Picnic is held in the spring at the Seed on a Saturday afternoon.
-The picnic is organized by the staff and APA.
+The picnic is organized by the staff.
 It includes a delicious potluck lunch, games, music, sometimes tile painting (for those who didn’t get to do it in the fall), and a chance to check out various elements of the outdoor environment.
 Former Seed families are always welcome and everyone enjoys this relaxing and casual time on the Seed playground.
-The committee is in charge of setup, clean-up, and assisting the staff or APA in any games or events on the day of the picnic.

 Seed Art Silent Auction

-The Seed Art Silent Auction is held in April and features artwork created by Seed children and staff.
+The Seed Art Silent Auction is held online in April and features artwork created by Seed children and staff.
 Classrooms contribute a designated number of pieces of artwork for the event made collectively by each group.
-The final day of the silent auction coincides with the Spring Picnic.
-Committee members will be in charge of collecting the art and coordinating the silent auction with the staff, as well as assisting on the final day of the auction.
+Funds raised are currently going toward a new climbing structure.

 Awards and Graduation

-Awards and Graduation occur on the last Wednesday of the regular school year.
+Awards and Graduation occur on the last Friday of the regular school year.
 Each class has a separate awards ceremony where children, teachers and volunteers are individually honored for their efforts and achievements of the year.
 It is one of the most touching and memorable Seed days.
-Following the afternoon awards in the older classes, graduation for the 3rd and 4th graders is held in the multipurpose room.
+Graduation for the 3rd and 4th graders is held on the same day.
 All students and parents are invited to attend this final event honoring our graduates.

 Birthdays at the Seed